 Polling places in Casey have been divided into five areas.

-The Liberal Party won a majority of the two-party-preferred vote in three out of five areas, ranging from 52.6% in the north to 56.7% in the centre.
-Labor won 51.9% in the east and 57.3% in the south-west.
+The Liberal Party won a majority in four out of five areas, ranging from 50.7% in the east to 57.1% in the centre.
+Labor won 62.5% in the south-west.

-The Greens primary vote ranged from 10.7% in the west to 22.6% in the south-west.
+The Greens came third, with a primary vote ranging from 8.9% in the west to 22% in the south-west.

 |Voter group||GRN prim %||LIB 2PP %||Total votes||% of votes|